pacha/py-walk/README.md

 ![Code formatting](https://github.com/pacha/gitignore-match/actions/workflows/code-formatting.yaml/badge.svg)
 ![Supported Python versions](https://img.shields.io/pypi/pyversions/gitignore-match.svg)

-_Python library to match files against gitignore-type patterns which aims to be nearly* 100% compatible with Git's implementation._
+Python library to match files against gitignore-type patterns which aims to be nearly* 100% compatible with Git's implementation.

-\* Currently, POSIX extended character classes like `[: :]`, `[. .]` or `[= =]` aren't supported.
+_\* Currently, POSIX extended character classes like `[: :]`, `[. .]` or `[= =]` aren't supported._

-> To guarantee the utmost compatibility with Git's behavior, `gitignore-match` is
+> To guarantee the highest compatibility possible with Git's behavior,
-> run through hundreds of tests.
-These tests are designed to compare the
+> `gitignore-match` is run through hundreds of tests.
+These tests are designed to
-> library's results with those of Git itself, ensuring they align as closely as
+> compare the library's results with those of Git itself, ensuring they align as
-> possible.
+> closely as possible.

 ## Usage